Generative Diffusion Model Driven Massive Random Access in Massive MIMO Systems: Numerical Results

 \subsection{Experimental Setups}

 We consider a typical uplink random access scenario with a total of $K\! =\!
-128$ potential users, where each user's activity follows a Bernoulli distribution with an active probability of $0.1$.
+128$ potential users\footnote{Future networks are expected to support millions of devices per square kilometer.
+However, such high user density can only be achieved within specific time-frequency resources.
+For anticipated 6G massive communications, it is generally necessary to divide limited resources into different time-frequency resource groups.
+For example, within the coverage area of a single macro base station (approximately $S = \pi r^2 = \pi \times 0.5^2 = 0.7854 \, \text{km}^2$), 128 users can be grouped to share the same resource block, such as 12 subcarriers and 14 OFDM symbols.
+Considering a system with 1 frame = 10 ms = 140 OFDM symbols and 512 resource blocks (providing approximately 92.16 MHz bandwidth for 15 kHz subcarrier spacing), the system can theoretically support up to $512 \times 10 \times 128 = 655,360$ UEs, corresponding to a user density of $\frac{655,360 \, \text{UEs/sector} \times 3 \, \text{sectors}}{0.7854 \, \text{km}^2} \approx 2.5 \times 10^6 \, \text{UEs/km}^2$ for the $100 \, \text{MHz} \times 10 \, \text{ms}$ time-frequency resources, effectively meeting the massive communication requirement. }, where each user's activity follows a Bernoulli distribution with an active probability of $0.1$.
 The BS employs a UPA with $M_x\! =\!
 M_y\! =\!
 8$ antennas on each dimension, while each user operates with a single antenna.
 Each element of the pilot sequence $\tilde{\bm{p}}_k$, $\forall k$, and the data symbols $\bm{x}_k$ are randomly sampled from 4QAM constellations.
 The maximum pilot sequence length is $L_p^{\text{max}}\! =\!
 28$.
 We consider a 3GPP-compliant channel model \cite{38.901} generated using Quadriga \cite{QuaDRiGa}, simulating the 3GPP 38.901 UMa NLOS scenario at a carrier frequency of 3.5 GHz.
 The minimum pilot sequence length is $L_p^{\text{min}}\! =\!
 8$ for Rayleigh channel, and $L_p^{\min}\! =\!
 10$ for 3GPP channel, since 3GPP channel is more complicated and it needs more pilots to estimate AUS.